 - Parents being encouraged to discuss issues with class teachers as they arise.

 - Tracking children’s progress and informing and consulting with parents if there are any problems.

-- Individual learning programs so parents and teachers can work together to assist children if they are having problems with learning.
+- Individual learning plans (ILP) so parents and teachers can work together to assist children if they are having problems with learning.